Mezzo - Soprano Ruža Pospiš - Baldani

 BD: Tell us about your other Wagner parts.

-RB: He didn't write so much for the mezzo-soprano.
+Baldani: He didn't write so much for the mezzo-soprano.
 I've done Waltraute before and will do it again this year in Rome.
 It is very low, but I like it very much.
 It's just the one scene, but very lovely.
-Something like Fricka, which is all together in that one scene, is much shorter than Brangäne.
+Something like Fricka, which is altogether in that one scene, is much shorter than Brangäne.
 I have sung Erda in Siegfried at the Met with Leinsdorf, and I also do Ulrica in Ballo.
 My voice is still really good down low, but that part is for a contralto.

 BD: Do you find that parts like Fricka and Waltraute can be sung more often because of their shorter duration?

-RB: Yes, I could sing Waltraute every day!
+Baldani: Yes, I could sing Waltraute every day!

 * * * * *